vvanhee/TumblrUploadr/README.md

-# iOS / Objective C code to upload multiple photos to Flickr API as a slideshow / photoset.
+# iPhone code to upload multiple photos to Flickr API as a slideshow / photoset.

 Steps to get this to work: